-The operational phase will result in the development of permanent residential accommodation.
+Extent of the Impact The construction impacts have potential to cause nuisance associated with noise, dust and traffic.
+The CEMP puts in place measures to avoid, reduce or mitigate impacts. - No significant impacts likely.
+The operational phase will result in the development of permanent residential accommodation and ancillary services.
 The nature of the use is appropriate to the location and proximity to existing facilities. - No significant negative impacts are likely.
 Transfrontier nature of the Impact The effects of the development are local in nature and there are no transboundary impacts associated with the proposed development.
 The geographical extent and population likely to be affected is limited and significant environmental effects are unlikely to arise. - No significant impacts likely.
 Magnitude and Complexity of the Impact During the construction phase, temporary and intermittent impacts are predicted due to potential noise and dust, however these impacts will be localised with mitigation measures in place to minimise effects.
 Any potential nuisances will be controlled through careful pre-project planning and effective site management.
 There are no aspects of the proposed development which might be considered to be of complexity or abnormal magnitude and any potential impacts are considered to be consistent with projects of similar scale such as the one proposed. - No significant impacts likely.
-The operational phase of the development is moderate in scale, integrated with existing infrastructure and will be actively managed. - No significant negative impacts are likely.
+The operational phase of the development is moderate in scale and will be actively managed. - No significant negative impacts are likely.
 Probability of the Impact Some level of construction impacts is highly probable, but these will be mitigated by standard best practice techniques. - No significant impacts likely.
-The operational phase will have positive impact on the local environment as the site is within an existing residential area.
+The operational phase will inevitably change the local environment; however, the change will be consistent with emerging trends in the area.
+Measures are in place to avoid, reduce, or mitigate any likely negative impacts.
 Duration, Frequency and Reversibility of the Impact Any impacts relating to the construction of the units will be short-term and restricted by planning conditions.
 No permanent negative impacts are anticipated as a result of the construction phase of the project. - No significant impacts likely.
 The development will be occupied all year round and impacts will be irreversible.